First Mover Asia: Cryptos Dive Deep Into the Red

-2. Ethereum killers' demise
+2. Ethereum killers' struggles

-Solana began the year with a total value locked of over $6 billion and will likely end the year with under $200 million if current trends continue.
+Solana began the year with a total value locked of over $6 billion and may end the year with under $200 million if current trends continue.
 When compared to its peak value of $10 billion at the height of the bull market, there’s just over 2.8% of its locked-in value currently left.
 Many of the protocols that operate on Solana have been totally wiped out, according to data from DeFiLlama.

 Just like the investors who apparently did their due diligence on FTX and missed the glaring holes the new CEO found in a week, how could these investors miss the problems with Solana?
 Did their due diligence not reveal that a good majority of the ecosystem was effectively a Russian nesting doll of fakery, as CoinDesk reported a few months ago?
 Or did they just want to put the pump on the coin?